acgetchell/mundus-atrox/src/journals/twenty-ninth.md

 We decide to take a rest cycle and have *Tysnera* tailor a spell list for investigation before heading to *Brother Basil*’s living quarters.
 He shares with 8 other brothers with chests at the ends of their beds.
 I decide to physically look around while *Tysnera* tries to open the chest.
 She opens it with a Knock spell and we immediately feel malaise.
 We see the inside of the chest is lined with lead, and inside is a strange book that is radiating extraplanar magic. *Tysnera* sees letters in a spidery script between him and his mother, in which she recognizes is Drow. *Tysnera* concludes that this is a Warlock’s Book of Shadows to *Llolth* with a 6th level spell in there.
 This is a tome that is gifted to the Warlock by his patron.

 When we bring the book into the cathedral, the writing disappears.
 We bring it outside the cathedral and the writing reappears.
-I decide to rent quarters in the Noble's District on [Level 5] with appropriate space.
+I decide to rent quarters in the Noble's District on [Level 5] with [appropriate space].
 In my new ballroom, I cast Magic Circle, as does *Actias*, and *Tysnera*.
 I retrieve my Bag of Holding (thanks *Calmul*!), remove the book, and open it.
 Some kind of spell goes off, and a Gate opens.
 Immediately, 4 Yochlols and a Marilith step through.

 Round 1